 - Medicare tax

-Once your child turns 18, you will need to start remitting Social Security and Medicare taxes, but the FUTA exemption extends up to age 21.
+Once your child turns 18, you will need to start remitting Social Security and Medicare taxes (also known as FICA taxes).
+However, the FUTA exemption extends up to age 21.

-What is the exception to these rules?
-If you have an S-Corp or a C-Corp, you do need to withhold and remit payroll taxes including employee and employer contributions for Social Security, Medicare, and Federal Unemployment (FUTA) taxes.
+If you have an S-Corporation or a C-Corporation business structure, you need to withhold and remit payroll taxes, including employee and employer contributions for Social Security, Medicare, and Federal Unemployment (FUTA) taxes.